osenn15/DS202-Final-Project/README.md

 ![](README_files/figure-gfm/unnamed-chunk-3-1.png)<!-- -->

-From this chart we can see that individuals who have high blood pressure are way more likely to have diabetes than individuals who do not have high blood pressure.
-This difference is major, and important to note and for people to understand.
+From this chart, we can see that individuals who have high blood pressure are way more likely to have diabetes than individuals who do not have high blood pressure.
+This difference is major and important to note and for people to understand.

 Next, we can examine the more controllable of the two variables BMI.